apify/actor-natural-language-dataset-query/README.md

 ## ⚙️ How does it work?

-This Actor uses LLMs to understand your query, generate an SQL query, and report the results.
-First, the Actor retrieves the dataset items and builds an internal schema representation of the dataset, which is turned into an in-memory [SQLite3](https://www.sqlite.org/) database.
-Then, the LLM verifies whether your query is valid based on the retrieved data from the [dataset](https://docs.apify.com/platform/storage/dataset).
-If it is, it generates the SQL query and runs it against the SQLite3 database.
+This Actor uses LLMs to understand your query, generate an SQL statement, and report the results.
+First, the Actor retrieves the dataset items and builds an internal schema representation, which is converted into an in-memory [SQLite3](https://www.sqlite.org/) database.
+Then, the LLM generates an SQL query and executes it against the SQLite3 database.
 Finally, it summarizes the results and returns them to you.

 ## 🚀 Usage